Dillinger (1945 film): Plot summary

 Specs sends John to scout for new targets because he is the only one not recognized by the witnesses at the quarry at the time of the gang's escape.
 John checks out the Farmer's Trust Bank, where he poses as a potential customer to get inside the office.
 He reports back to the gang that the security system is too sophisticated for them to bypass.

 Specs still wants to hit the bank, and getting tired of John's ego and trigger-happiness, he decides to get help from outside the gang.
 John suggests another way to get into the bank – with gas bombs.
 John convinces the rest of the gang of his way, and they successfully rob the bank.
 Back at the hideout, John demands the leader's usual double share of the loot.
-After John is captured but escapes from jail, he kills Specs and takes his place as the leader of the gang.
+Specs, angry that John is usurping his as the gang's leader, tips off police that John will at a dentist's office at a certain time.
+John is captured but escapes from jail, then kills Specs and takes his place as the leader of the gang.
 Running low on cash, they decide to rob a mail train.
 In the process, gang member Kirk Otto is killed.

-The gang part for a few weeks to lay low, and John and Helen go on a big shopping spree.
+The gang part for a few weeks to lie low, and John and Helen go on a big shopping spree.
 They meet with the rest of the gang at a cabin lodge owned by Kirk's surrogate parents.
 They stay there for a while, but when the elderly couple calls the police, Dillinger kills them.
 Later, they realize that the police are closing in on them, so they plan to head to the Western States and continue robbing banks.
-Before going, Dillinger and his girlfriend spend an evening at the Biograph movie theater in Chicago.
+Before heading west, Dillinger and his girlfriend hide out in Chicago for a few months.
+His girlfriend takes notice of "wanted" posters for Dillinger offering a $15,000 reward.
+Tiring of hiding in his room, Dillinger disguises himself and he and his girlfriend go out to spend an evening at the Biograph movie theater.
+Dillinger comments on his girlfriend's red dress.
+It becomes clear she has tipped off the police when they surround the theater as Dillinger watches the movie and mention that he will come out with a woman in a red dress.
 Exiting the theater, Dillinger sees the police coming after him.
-In a gunfight, he is killed in an alley, his only money is $7.20 – the same as what he took in his first robbery.
+In a gunfight, he is killed in an alley, his only money is $7.20 – the same amount he took in his first robbery.